yaleiyale/obsidian-emo-uploader/README.md

 ![](https://i.loli.net/2021/07/16/fxWBeLAESNc6tK9.gif)

-This plugin could upload the image in your clipboard to any image hosting automatically when pasting.
+This plugin could resize(optional) and upload the image in your clipboard to any image hosting automatically when pasting.

 ## Getting started